-Dear Resident
+Dear Resident:

-The Town of Rising Sun will be testing, flushing and performing routine maintenance on the Town's Fire Hydrants on May 6 -9 from 10 am till 4 pm.
-Your first thought may be that we are ignoring our own philosophy of conserving water and although it may appear to waste water, the process is part of a routine maintenance program necessary to maintain the integrity of the water system allowing us to continue to deliver the highest quality water possible to our customers and equally important it allows us to make sure that the fire hydrants are accessible and functioning properly in the event of a fire.
-The Town has roughly 90 fire hydrants and this task will include our crews moving throughout town over the 4 day period and opening, and flushing at least 2 fire hydrants at the same time and water flowing for a few minutes onto the streets as flow volume and pressures are calculated.
+The Town of Rising Sun will be testing, flushing, and performing routine maintenance on the Town's Fire Hydrants on Buckley, Cooper, and Reynolds Avenues.
+This process will occur between 10 PM, August 3rd and 2 AM, August 4th.

+Your first thought may be that we are ignoring our own philosophy of conserving water.
+Although it may appear to waste water, the process is part of a routine maintenance program necessary to maintain the integrity of the water system, allowing us to continue to deliver the highest quality water possible to our customers.
+Equally important, it allows us to make sure that the fire hydrants are accessible and functioning properly in the event of a fire.
+The task will include our crews moving along the streets overnight, and opening and flushing fire hydrants, allowing water to run for a few minutes onto the streets as flow volume and pressures are calculated.